Aerial view of mixed traffic on a tree-lined road

 Assign orders intelligently to depots and territories

-Optimize tours under real-world restrictions
+Optimize tours under operational restrictions

 Use heterogeneous fleets consistently